Why Is My Blade Not Cutting Straight?

 Getting straight cuts is essential for any project that requires precision, and there are several reasons why a blade may not be cutting straight.
 By understanding the common causes of this issue, you can take steps to resolve it and ensure your cuts are always accurate and clean.
 Whether you need to replace a dull blade, adjust the blade height, or check your blade guides, taking the time to address the issue will ultimately save you time and frustration in the long run.

-You may also like: Are Circular Saw Guide Rail Universal?
+You may also like: What Are The Two Notches On A Circular Saw?

 Frequently Asked Questions for “Why Is My Blade Not Cutting Straight?”